Islamic Republic of Iran Army Ground Forces: Qajar era

+Pahlavi era

-Following the rise of the Pahlavi dynasty in 1925, the new, Imperial Iranian Army became a priority.
+Following the rise of the Pahlavi dynasty in 1925, the new Imperial Iranian Army became a priority.
 By 1941, it stood at 125,000 troops—five times its original size—and was considered well trained and well equipped.
-However, the army was focused on internal security operations, rather than, Farrokh says 'fighting well-led and equipped Soviet and Western armies.'
+However, the army was focused on internal security operations, rather than, Farrokh says 'fighting well-led and equipped Western and Soviet armies.'
 Ward writes that the 'army's sixteen divisions were spread across the country in their home garrisons, and only some of the western divisions had received any significant reinforcements of infantry and artillery.
 Maj.
 Gen. Hassan Mogaddam, the 5th Division commander, was put in charge of all western forces."
 The defence of the Khorramshahr-Ahvaz area was put under the navy's Rear Admiral Gholamali Bayandor, with his sailors plus a brigade of the army's 6th Division.

 In August 1941 the Soviets and British launched the Anglo-Soviet invasion of Iran, which began on 25 August and lasted until 17 September.
 London and Moscow had insisted that the Shah expel Iran's large German population and allow shipments of war supplies to cross the country en route to the Soviet Union.
 Both of these proved unacceptable to Reza Shah; he was sympathetic to Germany, and Iran had declared its neutrality in the Second World War.
 Iran's location was so strategically important to the Allied war effort, however, that London and Moscow chose to violate Tehran's neutrality.
 From the south came the British Paiforce, under the command of Lieutenant-General Edward Quinan.
 Paiforce was made up of the 8th and 10th Indian Infantry Divisions, plus three other brigades.
 Meanwhile, the Soviets invaded from the north.
 Three armies, the 44th, 47th and 53rd Armies of the Transcaucasian Front under General Dmitry Timofeyevich Kozlov, occupied Iran's northern provinces.

 Against the Allied forces, the army was overwhelmed in three days, while the fledgling Imperial Iranian Air Force and Imperial Iranian Navy suffered heavy damage.
 Conscripts deserted by the thousands.
+The army was reduced from 16 to nine divisions in the last week of August 1941, and Iran accepted the British/Soviet terms for an end to the war on August 31, 1941.

-His institutional power base ruined, Reza Shah abdicated in favour of his young son, Mohammad Reza Shah Pahlavi.
+Reza Shah's institutional power base had been ruined.
+He therefore abdicated in favour of his young son, Mohammad Reza Shah Pahlavi.
 In the absence of a broad political power base and with a shattered army, Mohammad Reza Shah faced an almost impossible task of rebuilding.
 There was no popular sympathy for the army in view of the widespread and largely accurate perception that it was a brutal tool used to uphold a dictatorial regime.
-The young shah, distancing Tehran from the European military, in 1942, invited the United States to send a military mission to advise in the reorganisation effort.
+The young shah wanted to distance Tehran from European military contacts.
+In 1942, he invited the United States to send a military mission to advise in the reorganisation effort.
 With American advice, emphasis was placed on quality rather than quantity.